MikeTeddyOmondi/MikeTeddyOmondi/README.md

 :gear: I'm currently working on [Hotel El` Mariam](http://github.com/MikeTeddyOmondi/hotel-elmiriam), a hotel, bar and restaurant management system.
 Besides that, I'm also working on my [Intasend-rs](https://github.com/MikeTeddyOmondi/intasend-rs) a RUst client SDK for the [IntaSend](https://intasend.com) payment gateway and several other small web projects.

-:telescope: I'm currently experimenting with `Rust` and the `just` build system.
+:telescope: I'm currently experimenting with `Rust` and the `just` command runner system.

 ## :toolbox: Technology Stacks